Hyper-Accel/docs/docs/useful_commands.md

 ```

 ## Create Network Table
-This creates network table which is necessary to use multiple LPUs
+This creates network table which is necessary to use multiple LPUs.
 ```shell linenums="1"
 $ hyperdex-net
 ```